How do you choose peace when you’re anxious?

 I do not have to LET my mind race down a rabbit trail of fear.

 Every moment we live is just that, a moment.
 We live life in snippets of time, and therefore, we make a million choices within moments every day.
 I have to choose in that moment of anxiety or panic if I’m going to allow His peace to rule me instead of the fear.

 The best way I have learned to describe this is being in a boat on a stormy sea and just “riding it out.”
 The difference between me now and me then, is that now I believe it’s not a passive “riding it out.”
 When I would have anxiety or a panic attack in the past, I would sincerely believe there was nothing I could do.
 In my mind “it” was happening to me.
 Now, I believe I have a choice in the matter.
 It may not be pleasant but I can choose where I set my mind.

-This is a little bit of where the “doing it afraid” comes in.
-Your feelings are just that, feelings, they are going to mess with you and come along for the ride no matter what.
+They are going to come along for the ride no matter what.
 So, I say, do it, believe you can, feel that fear and let Jesus prove His truth is bigger than your feelings.

 As always, friend, thanks for stopping by,